 Parenting is all about timing.
 Whenever possible, pick a good time to change your toddler’s diaper to avoid resistance.
 For instance, avoid the times when she’s in the middle of an activity she loves, or when she’s feeling grumpy or upset.
 If possible, wait for a better time to bring up the diaper change.

 Another good tip is to give her a head’s up.
 If she is in the middle of an activity but you still need to change her diaper, let her know you’ll take a quick break in 10 minutes.
 Count down every so often (“Five more minutes and we’ll change your diaper”) so she isn’t caught by surprise.

 You see, without a routine, you often have to nag your toddler to get things done, or to remind her what to do next.
 But with a consistent routine, not only does she know what to expect next, she’ll often do it automatically.

-This is especially handy when your 2 year old fights diaper changes.
+This is especially handy when your child throws a toddler diaper change tantrum.
 She’s less likely to resist them when they feel so automatic and are ingrained in her day.

 A few ways to incorporate diaper changes into your routine are:

 - Change your child’s diaper before or after the same activities every day.
 For instance, diaper changes are the first thing she does after waking up and drinking milk, or after waking up from a nap.

 - Change diapers in the same place.
 A regular place to change diapers helps make the activity a normal part of the day.

 - Use the same words when signaling a diaper change.
 Even announcing specific words like, “It’s time to change your diaper” can trigger an automatic behavior in your child.